 Polarized sunglasses are essential for spotting fish before they spot you.
 Copper and amber lenses work best in varied light conditions typical of flats fishing.

-Working Structure
+Working Structure Right

-Fish tight to structure – not near it, but against it.
+Fish tight to structure – not near it, against it.
 Redfish hold close to cover and often ignore baits landing more than a foot away.
 Accuracy matters more than distance.

 Reading Water